Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

 Also, note that the AXI BRAM Controller is not connected to a Block Memory Generator.
-IP Integrator offers the Designer Assistance feature to automate certain kinds of connections.
+IP integrator   offers the Designer Assistance feature to automate certain kinds of connections.
 For the current subsystem design, you can connect the UART and GPIO interfaces to external ports using connection automation.
 You can also use the Designer Assistance